Which Instruments are used in Jazz Music?10th October 2019

 However, because the genre of jazz music is so flexible and unpredictable, it’s a genre that generally tends to be quite experimental with instrument choices.
 This means that a lot of modern jazz try to vary their instrumental choices – saying that though, there does tend to be a few instruments that feature in the majority of jazz bands, so we’ll discuss these below in more detail.

 Trumpets are well-known in jazz music for creating that bold and bright sound that the genre is well known for.
 You’ll often find that trumpets can also be swapped out and replaced with cornets too – as they also give that bright sound.
-Trumpets are relatively inexpensive and start from around £200 to buy new, or you can hire a trumpet for £15 per month.
+Trumpets are relatively inexpensive and you can get playing by either buying new or renting one.

 Saxophones are one of the most well known jazz instruments, and the saxophone is often the instrument that springs to mind when imagining a jazz band.
 Saxophones come in a variety of sizes (if you didn’t know already) which all produce slightly different tones and notes.
 The most popular size to start on is Alto, then Tenor.
 This is commonly due to the size, ease of play and available repertoire.
-You can hire a Saxophone from around £30 per month.
+You can start playing by simply hiring a Saxophone for a low monthly cost.

 The piano is a flexible instrument that seems to appear in many genres of music across the globe.
 The flexibility of the instrument makes it a great choice for jazz.